-- You can add new products and services to your lineup without all the production costs associated with it.
+- You can add new products and services to your lineup without all the associated production costs.

 - White labeled products can end up being less expensive compared to private labeled products because it’s made directly for you.

-The same applies with white label marketing, learn if that’s the right fit for your business here!
+The same applies to white label marketing, learn if that’s the right fit for your business here!